 Capron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Capron citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 20.83% of adults 25 and older in Capron have a college degree.
+The education level of Capron citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.83% of adults 25 and older in Capron have a college degree.

 The per capita income in Capron in 2010 was $25,856, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $103,424 for a family of four.
 However, Capron contains both very wealthy and poor people as well.